-Before installing the Hy-Gain 23 Plus in the car, truck, boat, etc., make certain to use a location which permits the driver to operate the controls of the unit without interferring with his driving functions.
+Before installating the tranceiver in the car, truck, boat, etc. . . make certain to use a location which permits the driver to operate the controls of the unit without interferring with his driving functions.
 The transceiver can be mounted to the underside of the instrument panel, on the floor, or above the drivers head if in a truck cab.
 Remove the bracket from the transceiver by loosening the four (4) knurled screws at the sides.
-Using the bracket as a pattem, locate the positions of the screws and drill holes for the four (4) self-threading screws which are provided.
+Using the bracket as a pattern, locate the positions of the screws and drill holes for the four (4) self-threading screws which are provided.

-After mounting the bracket, secure the transceiver to the bracket by means of large knurled screws.
+After mounting the bracket, secure the transceiver to the bracket by means of a large narrow screws.